mayanktripathi4u/DevOps/Docker_HandsOn/Python_Project_1/README.md

 import os
 print("Current Dir is ", os.getcwd())
 ```
 6. As we have modified the file(s) we have to rebuild the image to reflect the changes.
+So follow step # 3 and # 4
+7.